Type of Paper

 Statistics: The statistic is mandatory for this journal.
 Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.

 Discussion and Conclusions: Emphasize the new and important aspects of the study and the conclusions that follow from them.
 This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Briefly summaries and explain all results.
 In particular, avoid making statements on economic benefits and costs unless the manuscript includes the appropriate economic data and analyses.
-The conclusions of study may be presented in a short.
+The conclusions of the study may be presented in a short.

-Acknowledgements: The corresponding author should also ensure that all those who have contributed to the research are acknowledged appropriately either as a co-author.
+Acknowledgments: The corresponding author should also ensure that all those who have contributed to the research are acknowledged appropriately either as a co-author.
 List here those individuals who provided help during the research (e.g., research assistance, providing language help, writing article etc).

 References: Information from manuscripts submitted but not accepted should be cited in the text as “unpublished observations” with written permission from the source.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).